acbart/acbart.github.io/publications-and-posters.md

 # Publications

+A. C. Bart, A. Sarver, M. Friend, L. Cox, [PythonSneks: An Open-Source, Instructionally-Designed Introductory Curriculum with Action-Design Research](papers/acbart-sigcse19-sneks.pdf), SIGCSE'19, Minneapolis, Minnesota.
+February, 2019.

+A. C. Bart, C. A. Shaffer, What Have We Talked About?, SIGCSE'19, Minneapolis, Minnesota.
+February, 2019.

 L. Gusukuma, A. C. Bart, D. Kafura, _Misconception-Driven Feedback: Results from an Experimental Study_, ICER '18, Finland.
 August, 2018.

 A. C. Bart, E. Tilevich, C. A. Shaffer, D. Kafura, _Reconciling the Promise and Pragmatics of Enhancing Computing Pedagogy with Data Science_, SIGCSE '18, Baltimore, MD.
 February, 2018.